ganeshthanga/microsoft-devops-workshop/02_docker/09_containerization/README.md

-### Examples
+### Examples and Information

-We have prepared a couple of examples, that can be built and deployed, during the workshop.
+We have prepared an example, that can be built and deployed, during the workshop.

 ## Table of Contents
 1. [.NET Core - ReactJS](01_netcore_react.md)